 Reshade Effect Shader Toggler (R.E.S.T)

-The Reshade Effect Shader Toggler (R.E.S.T) is a powerful tool used to separate effects from the game and layer ReShade shaders under the isolated element.
+The Reshade Effect Shader Toggler (R.E.S.T) is a powerful tool that lets you separate game effects and apply ReShade shaders to specific parts of the game.

 ../../_images/rest.png